Endometriosis: What you NEED to know.

 10. Studies have shown that the microflora can be disrupted in inflammatory conditions as in endometriosis.
 Lactobacilli probiotics have shown to improve such situations (7).

 11. Supplementing with Zinc as it has been found that most endometriosis sufferers are low in Zinc levels.
 It will also help reduce pain and prostaglandins (6).

 12. Avoidance of dairy, gluten, and eggs.
 These foods disrupt immune function.
 They may also release inflammatory cytokines (6).

-1. The use of custom made herbal formulas and supplements will dramatically drive the management of endometriosis.
+Other Considerations: 1.
+The use of custom made herbal formulas and supplements will dramatically drive the management of endometriosis.
 Seek the advice of an experienced naturopath for such prescriptions.

 2. Avoid the use of tampons due to the synthetics, fragrances, and hormonal disrupting chemicals they contain.
 The use of pure cotton sanitary pads is recommended.

 3. Meditation has such a calming effect on the entire system.
 It is effective in pain management, improving quality of sleep, regaining a sense of inner peace, and releases happy hormones throughout the body making it a natural medicine wonder.